When asked: “Is surfing dangerous”, it’s hard to give a clear answer.

 Riptides are a strong current that sends water away from the beach.
 It acts as a flow of water, that can send both surfers and other beach guests out to sea in a matter of seconds.
 The strong current makes it impossible to swim directly to shore, so the best advice would be to swim to the side, where the current isn’t as strong.

-Sometimes riptides are caused by the massive amounts of water flowing in the ocean.
+Sometimes riptides are not caused directly by waves breaking on the shore, but by the massive amounts of water flowing in the ocean.
 This causes a strong current along the coastline and can drag surfers away from the line up with relatively high and consistent speed.

 Even though surfers rarely get sick from surfing polluted water, it is something that is very real.
 Surfers have died from Staph infections caused by surfing in polluted water, and in general filthy waters are a major health concern for surfers.